 Last week, the following posts were the most active (and thanks to the International Chiefs of Police (IACPNet) for making my post on kindness the “blog of the week”!

 I served over 20 years as the chief of police in Madison (WI), four years as chief of the Burnsville (MN) Police Department, and before that as a police officer in Edina (MN) and the City of Minneapolis.
 I hold graduate degrees from the University of Minnesota and Edgewood College in Madison.
 I have written many articles over my years as a police leader calling for police improvement (for example, How To Rate Your Local Police, and with my wife, Sabine, Quality Policing: The Madison Experience).
 After retiring from the police department, I answered a call to ministry, attended seminary, and was ordained as a priest in the Episcopal Church.
-At the present time, I serve a small church in North Lake (WI), east of Madison.
-Sabine and I have nine adult children, eleven grandchildren and four great-grandchildren.
-She is also a retired police officer and we both continue active lives.
-View all posts by davidccouper
+After 25 years leading two Episcopal Churches in Portage and North Lake, Wisconsin, I now serve as Associate Pastor in a growing, dynamic, and Spirit-filled Lutheran congregation in nearby Black Earth.
+After losing Sabine, my wife of 40 years to cancer, I met Christine, a retired nurse and widow.
+We were blessed to find love again and married in 2021.
+View all posts by David Couper